pewresearch/block-library-core-blocks/README.md

 ### `(prc-block-library-primitives)`
 ## Work in Progress, not for production use

-A starting point for anyone looking to add functionality, extra control to and or create your own custom block library using core/blocks.
-Built with easier extensibility in mind
+A starting point for anyone looking to add functionality and extra control to core blocks, and or create your own custom block library using core blocks.
+These blocks add much needed functionality to full site editing and is intended to enhance your block theme.

 ### Blocks Included:
 - Cover
+- Columns
+  - Adds support for CSS grid and grid/column based layout.
+	- Adds a filter for adding a class to the columns element based on innerblocks.
+- Column
+  - Adds support for CSS grid.
+	- Adds a filter for wrapping column contents in an element with a class based on the blocks present in innerblocks.
+- Group
+- Column
 - Group
 - Heading
   - Adds `isChapter`.